antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

 the metadata.
 If you start to join this nominally NUTS2 datasets with other NUTS2 data, you will immediately loose the large member states!
-This is actually a very strong case to make all regional data products cross-level, i.e. whenever a data is avaiable on NUTS2 level, it should be reported in the same product on NUTS1 and NUTS0 levels, too. \[^I will come back to this problem later.\]
+This is actually a very strong case to make all regional data products cross-level, i.e. whenever a data is available on NUTS2 level, it should be reported in the same product on NUTS1 and NUTS0 levels, too. \[^I will come back to this problem later.\]